Degree Requirements

 In cases where there is an exceptionally compelling educational reason, students in the program may enroll in psychology-related graduate classes offered by another division of Rutgers or another university, and count credits earned to meet graduation requirements for our Psychology M.A. degree.
 Approval to take such courses must be obtained from the Graduate Director and the Associate Dean of the Graduate School in advance of enrollment.

 Students in the graduate program are expected to receive A or B grades in all coursework; two or more lower grades may result in dismissal from the program.
-For students in the Thesis Track, good academic standing also requires evidence of progress toward completion of the thesis.
-For students in the Content Track, good academic standing requires steady progress toward completing coursework and scheduling of the comprehensive exam.
+Good academic standing also requires evidence of progress toward completion of the capstone project

 Additional details about the graduate program and resources available to students can be found in the Psychology Graduate Student Handbook, which is available on the Psychology Graduate Program site on Canvas.